Anedu91/Graphite-test/README.md

 ### Backend

-For the backend I used *[Express](https://expressjs.com/es/)*, with a simple configuration adapted to the project's needs.
+For the backend, I used *[Express](https://expressjs.com/es/)* with a simple configuration adapted to the project's needs.